AndrewTelleria/accuweather-react/README.md

 # React / Accuweather

-React app that uses the Accuweather API to query for a searched city.
+React app that uses the Accuweather API to query current conditions and a five day forecast, for a searched city.
 The app uses Axios http client to make AJAX calls to the API.
 I also used HTTPie to test the API endpoints.

 ### `npm start`